 Ecology's recommendations for the amount of compensatory mitigation (ratios) are based on wetland category, function, special characteristics, risk, and temporal loss.
 Requiring a greater area for mitigation than the wetland area that will be impacted helps offset both the risk that compensatory mitigation will fail and the temporal loss of functions that may occur.
-We recommend using the recently updated ratio table shown in the Appendix A Sample Wetland Regulations.
-It is derived from the more-detailed tables in Part 1 of the interagency guidance on mitigation, Wetland Mitigation in Washington State, Part 1 - Agency Policies and Guidance47 (Ecology, April 2021).
+We recommend using the recently updated ratio tables shown in Appendix E, Mitigation Ratio Tables.
+They are derived from the more-detailed tables in Part 1 of the interagency guidance on mitigation, Wetland Mitigation in Washington State, Part 1 - Agency Policies and Guidance (Ecology et al., 2021).